sreggani/ContactRecaster/README.md

 Example:
 To rewrite a contact trace named "CTrace" checking each (Beaconning-period) 2 seconds using a (%beacons lost is set to 0 for now), Transmission range of 10M, tolerating a loss of 2 beacons, and a maximum number of nodes of 19, do

-        sh ContactCaster CTrace 2 0 10 2 19
+        sh ContactCaster CTrace 2 0 10 2 19 > log

-The result is FinalContactTrace_2_0_10
+You can then check you result in FinalContactTrace_2_0_10.
+In case of any wanderings about the steps you can chack the correspodant 'log'